wp-plugins/hipmob/readme.txt

 2. Hipmob live chat settings page.

 == Changelog ==

+= 1.7.0 =
+Additional localization support: configure the default user text and the placeholder for the text area.
+This allows full language customization of the default experience.
+Pre-chat form localization coming soon.

+= 1.6.1 =
+Minor JS bug fix.

 = 1.6.0 =
 Streamlined the signup process: added support for registering directly from the Settings page.